OpenSim2Real/hardware_repository/docs/build_instructions_leg.rst

 ----------

 At the end of this section, there should be a single "hip" actuator, and a single "leg" actuator assembled.
-Do not attach them together yet, as testing requires that the
+Do not attach them together yet, as testing requires both actuators to be seperated first.

-TODO: Image